 5.28 If a student is absent for two consecutive teaching weeks without providing, in writing, a satisfactory explanation to the Programme Leader, Northland Polytechnic may assume the student has withdrawn from their programme of study and withdraw the student from the programme of study.

 6.1 The Council delegates to the Academic Board authority to:

 6.2 The Council delegates to the Academic Board the authority to award certificates.

 6.3 The Council delegates, individually, to the Chair of Council and the Chair of Academic Board the authority to approve awards in circumstances where the normal process would unnecessarily delay the approval.
 Decisions made under this delegation must be ratified by Council or Academic Board as appropriate.

 6.4 The Council delegates to the Chief Executive the authority to select and admit students to courses and programmes.
 The Chief Executive may delegate this authority.

 6.5 The Academic Board delegates to the following committees the authority and duties contained in their terms of reference:

-6.6 The Academic Board delegates to Business Directors and Programme Leaders the authority to appoint moderators, approve results and grant credit.
+6.6 The Academic Board delegates to Director Outcomes and Programme Leaders the authority to appoint moderators, approve results and grant credit.